chasefleming/elem-go/examples/htmx-counter/README.md

 go run main.go
 ```

-The server will start on localhost at port 8080.
+The server will start on `localhost` at port `8080`.
 You can view the application by navigating to `http://localhost:8080` in your web browser.

 ## Features